OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 has an index which is its memory address.
 A reference to an area of memory is really just an integer which is storing the address of that area of memory.

+.. inlineav:: memoryModelCON dgm
+   :align: center

+In the picture above, we assume that Java decides to place the new Employee object starting at memory location 2000.
+So the reference variable just stores a value of 2000.
+If we looked closely at the computer's memory then we could see exactly how the ``Employee`` object is layed out in the bytes in memory (beginning at 2000).
+But we don't show it in this picture because the internal details for how the ``Employee`` object is implemented are more complicated than we need to care about right now.
+(But you should go ahead and look this up if you really want to know.
+You will learn a lot.)

-The dereference operation looks at the address, and goes to that area of memory to retrieve the pointee stored there.
+A dereference operation looks at the address of the reference variable, and goes to that position in memory to retrieve the pointee stored there.
-Reference assignment just copies the numeric address from one reference to another.
+An assignment of one reference variable to another just copies the numeric memory location.
-The NULL value is generally just the numeric address 0 |---| the computer just never allocates a pointee at 0 so that address can be used to represent NULL.
+This is exactly like what happens when making an assignment between two ``int`` variables:
+The value is simply copied from one to the other.
+The value of ``null`` is always a special value that Java will never use as the location of any legal pointee.
-A bad reference is really just a reference which contains a NULL value.
+A bad reference is really just a reference which contains a ``null`` value.
-The reference has not yet been assigned the specific address of a valid pointee.
-This is why dereference operations with bad references are so unpredictable.
+Java's runtime environment is constantly watching for a dereference of a reference variable with a ``null`` value, so it can catch it right away if that happens.

 Why Are Bad Reference Bugs So Common?
 -------------------------------------

+There must be a reason why Java cares so much about dereferencing ``null`` pointers, that its always watching out for it.
+Why?
+Because it happens a in a lot of programs.

 Why is it so often the case that programmers will allocate a reference, but forget to set it to refer to a pointee?
 The rules for references do not seem that complex, yet every programmer makes this error repeatedly.
 Why?
-The problem is that we are trained by the tools we use.
+One explanation is that we are trained by the tools that we use.
 Simple variables don't require any extra setup.
 You can allocate a simple variable, such as ``int``, and use it immediately.